apollographql/apollo-server/docs/source/best-practices/modularize-a-schema.md

 <h2 id="organizing-resolvers">Organizing resolvers</h2>

-For the type definitions above, we can accomplish the same modularity with resolvers by passing around multiple resolver objects and combining them together with Lodash's `merge` or other equivalent.
+For the type definitions above, we can accomplish the same modularity with resolvers by combining each type's resolvers together with Lodash's `merge` or another equivalent.
 The [end of this page](#first-example-resolvers) contains a complete view of the resolver map.

 ```js
 // comment.js